LandmakTechnology/questions-answers/README.md

 ### ✅3)	What is the average salary of a Landmark Trained DevOps Engineer?
 + The average salary is about $150,000/yr. for a single job.
 + The highest-paid Landmark Engineers are making over $700,000/year.
-#### NB: You can start making millions of dollars via our coaching programs that helps Engineers start their own IT companies.
+#### NB: You can start making millions of dollars via our coaching programs that help Engineers start their own IT companies.

 ### ✅4)	Which kind of job(s) can I do after completing Landmark DevOps Master Program?